Learn more about the latest super reforms and what they could mean for you.

 Under the new PMIF laws, super providers were required to check the balance of all super accounts with insurance on 1 November 2019.

-Where an account balance was below $6,000 (and no exemptions apply), the super fund must let the member know their insurance will be cancelled, unless:
+Where an account balance was below $6,000 (and no exemptions apply), the super fund must let the client know their insurance will be cancelled, unless:

 1. the balance reaches $6,000 before 1 April 2020, or

-2. the member requests to keep their insurance.
+2. the client requests to keep their insurance.

 Protecting Your Super legislation